 VBM involved every aspect of event planning… risk assessment and action plans, public relations, fundraising and development programs, sponsor recruitment, community involvement, etc.

 I served in this role during my freshman year.
 Along with everything else that went into this event, what follows are just a few of the literature pieces created for this event.
 Being relatively self-taught in desktop publishing, I not only created the pieces during my term but the following two years as well… luckily my skill set as well as software improved over the years.

 North American Food Drive

 The NAFD was a new national-based philanthropic event, created in 1994.

 Dr. Gonzo’s B-Day Party

 Here is a sign welcoming those to the party and explaining the policies and handling of alcohol.
-LCA was one of the leaders on development of risk management policies and became an excellent training ground for event planning and risk assessment.
+LCA was one of the leaders in the development of risk management policies and became an excellent training ground for event planning and risk assessment.